 Rush & Nicholson specializes in helping Iowa workers understand their rights and pursue benefits due to them.
 We have decades of helping workers get the compensation they deserve!

-When you have questions about Workers’ Comp Law or Employment Law issues and need guidance, please contact us for a free consultation!
+When you have questions about Workers’ Comp Law or Employment and Labor Law issues and need guidance, please contact us for a free consultation!